Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 </br>

-- SAP BTP cloud foundry will allow the user to access the App from ui without any issues as shown below
+- SAP BTP cloud foundry will allow the user to access the App from Ui without any issues as shown below
 </br>
 <img src="./files/capmd8-28-a.png" >
 </br>
 </br>
 </br>

-- But if the service (srv) is accessed it wont allow the user to see the data (It is restricted for security reasons)
+- But if the service (SRV) is accessed it wont allow the user to see the data (It is restricted for security reasons)
 </br>
 </br>
 <img src="./files/capmd8-28-b.png" >